Sinacam/algproofs/shuffle.md

 # Random Sample on Data Streams
 A random sample of $d$ elements without replacement is exactly equivalent to taking the first $d$ elements of a permuted range.

-Suppose we have a huge data stream, but a reasonable sample size $d$.
-We don't want to save the entire range when we only want the first $d$ elements of the permuted range.
+Suppose we have a huge data stream and a reasonable sample size $d$.
+We don't want to store the entire range when we only want the first $d$ elements of the permuted range.

 This can be achieved by minor modifications to `back_shuffle`.